Trombone: the best trombone rods and pistons on the market

-- Branimir Slokar: he discovered his vocation for the trombone at the age of 17 and only two years later he was crowned with the first prize of the 7th edition of the Yugoslavian competition.
-Since then, he has not been separated from the instrument.
+- Branimir Slokar: he discovered his vocation for the trombone at the age of 17, and only two years later, he was crowned with the first prize of the 7th edition of the Yugoslavian competition.
+Since then, he has not been apart from the instrument.

 - Jacques Mauger: he is academically trained and only plays chamber music.
 But from there he has specialized in the most complex repertoires and has taken them to the most important orchestras in the world.

-- Charles Vernon: is an American who has played with the greatest symphony orchestras in the United States.
-His great capacity for chamber music has made him a must-have for the Selmer trombone company.
+- Charles Vernon: is an American who has performed with the greatest symphony orchestras in the United States.
+His great capacity for chamber music has made him integral for the Selmer trombone company.

 - Stefan Schulz: Schulz's main characteristic is his versatility, as his repertoire ranges from baroque compositions to the entire jazz spectrum.
 He is currently the principal bass trombone of the Augsburger Philharmoniker.

 - Jay Friedman: currently the principal trombone of the Boston Symphony Orchestra.
-In 1964 he became the youngest person to be part of the main line of any orchestra.
+In 1964, he became the youngest person to be part of the main line at any orchestra.